luiscarlosgph/vitcifar10/README.md

 Description
 -----------

 This repository contains the Python package `vitcifar10`, which is a Vision Transformer (ViT) baseline code for training and testing on CIFAR-10.
 This implementation only supports CUDA (no CPU training).

+The idea of this repository is not to have a very flexible implementation, but one that can be used as a baseline for research with results on testing close to the state of the art.

 Install